| |

 had ever seen, almost black in colour, with bright white teeth fixed

-This is another sentence where the
+in a hard grin. | This is another sentence where the

 words come in an order unexpected by many children.
 Lurie has